josemotta/IoT.Hass.Farm/README.md

 ### Pump node

 This node gets info from pumps to inform how much water is being moved to the tanks.
 We know that a lot of electromagnetic interference exists near pumps, and definitely this is not healthful to computer CPUs.
-It is a wise choice to keep the node connections far from this wild environment and the best option is this case is to bring power and communication using Power over Ethernet technology.
-A RPI PoE HAT provides 5V DC/2.5A  from the RJ-45 network port (PoE IEEE 802.3af) to power the Raspberry 3B+ CPU.
+In order to keep node connections far from this wild environment, power and communication will be provided by the Power over Ethernet technology.
+A RPI PoE HAT providing 5V DC/2.5A  from the RJ-45 network port (PoE IEEE 802.3af) will be used to power the Raspberry 3B+ CPU.

 A hall-effect sensor generates an analog voltage proportional to each pump power current.
-A analog to digital converter will allow the supervisor software to evaluate the pumps performance.
+A analog to digital converter will keep track of analog values in order to evaluate the pumps performance.

 ### Microservices